 I then finished up by countersinking a few screws in the guide rail to attach it to the bench.

-Then it was ready for a quick test which, and it ended up working really well!
+Then it was ready for a quick test, and it ended up working really well!
+A short 3/4" piece of dowel is all that is needed to support the end of long boards while edge planing.
 I definitely recommend making one if you plan on doing any hand planing at your bench.
-In the next video, I'll finish this workbench series by adding an end vise and some other small upgrades!
+In the next video, I’ll finish this workbench series by adding an end vise and some other small upgrades!

 Be sure to check out Our Workshop page for more details!